drewkerrigan/nagios-http-json/README.md

 ![CI](https://github.com/drewkerrigan/nagios-http-json/workflows/CI/badge.svg)

-# Nagios Json Plugin
+# Nagios JSON Plugin

-This is a generic plugin for Nagios which checks json values from a given HTTP endpoint against argument specified rules and determines the status and performance data for that service.
+This is a generic plugin for Nagios which checks JSON values from a given HTTP endpoint against argument specified rules and determines the status and performance data for that service.

 ## Installation